 2. Some marine scientists have touted the considerable ancillary benefits of increases in nonconsumptive use values for research, education, diving, photography, tourism, and conservation of marine biodiversity (Bohnsack 1993; Sobel 1993).
 Numerous research and development innovations could occur, including measurements of productivity and economic impacts following deployment of artificial reefs (Bohnsack and Sutherland, 1985); experimental development of finfish, shellfish and seaweed aquaculture offshore in lease areas (Buck et al., 2004; Rhode Island Sea Grant, 2009); and the use of artificial structures that alter nutrient regeneration mixed with aquaculture.
 Use of ecological design and engineering principles and practices could allow design optimization of energy generation, seafood production, biodiversity, and marine ecosystem health in a research and education center could potentially benefit all stakeholders.
-In addition, scientific research could include the development of additional tools for understanding ecosystem function and the impacts of human activities as few such areas exist in New England ocean waters.
-As such, it is difficult to form a complete understanding of ocean ecosystems and the impacts of various existing (and potential new) stressors.

 3. One model for Rhode Island is an innovative R&D strategy recently announced in Ireland at a recent meeting titled, "Harnessing Ireland's Potential as a European and Global Centre for Ocean Technology".
 Ireland plans to develop 10 "Ocean Innovation Test Platforms" that will allow companies to form partnerships in order to test new concepts, equipment, technologies, and solutions in real-life situations.
-Called "SMARTOCEAN Innovation Clusters", they seek to target newly emerging niche markets (marine renewable energy, environmental monitoring, and water management), as well as established markets ( oil and gas, aquaculture, maritime transport, tourism, coastal erosion) to develop innovative and competitive production systems and service models and target both niche and high value markets.
+Called "SMARTOCEAN Innovation Clusters", they seek to target newly emerging niche markets (marine renewable energy, environmental monitoring, and water management), as well as established markets (oil and gas, aquaculture, maritime transport, tourism, coastal erosion) to develop innovative and competitive production systems and service models and target both niche and high value markets.